The Miernik Dossier: Narrative structure

 The form of the narrative is a variation of the epistolary novel, whose roots in English go back at least to Samuel Richardson's novels Pamela (1740) and Clarissa (1749).
 Epistolary novels generally consist of letters written by one or more of the characters.
 Variations such as Bram Stoker's famous vampire novel, Dracula, (1897) added other entries to the traditional letters: telegrams, diaries, newspaper clippings, and doctor's notes among others.
 The mystery/thriller field has a long tradition of using the epistolary form, notable examples being Wilkie Collins's The Moonstone (1868) and Michael Innes's Lament for a Maker (1938).
 In The Miernik Dossier, we are told in an Introductory Note, "The attached dossier is submitted to the Committee in response to the request by its Chairman for a 'complete picture of a typical operation.'"
-We are never told who the Committee is, but, judging from the documents that make up the book, it is almost certainly connected with American intelligence or with its oversight.
-The book itself then consists of 89 documents presented in chronological order: reports by various intelligent agents to their superiors; reports by the agents' case officers; intercepted telephone calls between agents and case officers of various nationalities; debriefings; diary entries; reports by a police officer; a few actual letters; and various other devices.
-As in most epistolary novels, an obvious weakness is the unlikelihood of such long reports and letters being penned in a few hours late at night in the midst of trying circumstance, always in a flawless literary narrative style.
+The true nature of the committee is never revealed, however, judging from the documents that make up the book, it is likely connected with American intelligence or its oversight.
+The book itself consists of 89 documents presented in chronological order: reports by various intelligent agents to their superiors, reports by the agents' case officers, intercepted telephone calls between agents and case officers of various nationalities, debriefings, diary entries, reports by a police officer, a few actual letters, and various other devices.
+As in most epistolary novels, one of the most unrealistic aspects is the long reports and letters being penned in a few hours late at night in the midst of trying circumstance, always in a flawless literary narrative style.
 In this book, the entries of the protagonist, Paul Christopher, an American agent, and of Tadeusz Miernik, a Polish historian and possible agent, the subject of the titular Dossier, are particularly unlikely, both in their length and their literary polish.
 This is, however, an almost unavoidable convention of the genre.